 Gatwick has since said it has invested in anti-drone technology, while Heathrow said that it would do so.

 In response to the chaos at Gatwick, Transport Secretary Chris Grayling on Monday told parliament that drone exclusion zones around British airports were being extended and operators will have to register.

 Police will also be allowed to fine users up to £100 (112 euros, $128) for failing to comply when instructed to land a drone, or not showing registration to operate a drone.

 Grayling said the disruption at Gatwick between December 19 and 21 was "deliberate, irresponsible and calculated, as well as illegal".

-The exclusion zone around airports is currently one kilometer (half a mile) and this will be extended to five kilometers.
+The exclusion zone around airports is currently one kilometre (half a mile) and this will be extended to five kilometres.